Skip to main content

 Starting manual control

-From a controller's Overview tab, click Manual Control.
-From a group's page, click Manual Control on the group's overview.
+From a controller's Overview tab, click Start Manual Control.

-The controller's status LED pulses blue to indicate it's in manual control mode.
+The controller's status LED blinks orange to indicate it's in manual control mode.
 Show playback is paused while you have control.

 Driving channels